okwon78/Image2Vec/README.md

 Especially, I used pre-trained resent50 becasue of lack of time resources.
 The reason why I chose resent50 is that It doesn't hurt performance much, becuse of skip connections, even though resnet50 is one of the heavy models.

-On top of the resnet which does not include original top, I stacked two more layers.
-One is for feature extraction named embedding
+On top of the trained resnet with imagenet which does not include original top, I stacked two more layers.
+One is for feature extraction named embedding.
 The next is softmax layer for training new data.
 And I did not train resnet layers.
 I only train added two layers.
 Thus I set trainable variable of resnet model to False.

 ```python